WordPress/WordPress/wp-content/themes/twentytwenty/readme.txt

 Source: https://feathericons.com
 Used for post meta icons, and the link icon in the social menu.

-Flaticon Icons
-License: Creative Commons BY 3.0, http://creativecommons.org/licenses/by/3.0/
+TikTok Icon
+License: GPLv2
+Source: Émilie Lebrun - @Emlebrun
-Source: Made by Freepik (https://www.flaticon.com/authors/freepik) for Flaticon (http://www.flaticon.com) Used for TikTok social icon.
+Used for TikTok social icon.

 Social Icons